Skip to Main Content Skip to Footer Content

 Parent spraying bug repellent on toddler's leg and feet outside.

-Besides wondering, “Can I put mosquito repellent on my baby?” parents also worry about using the wrong product, especially if it has atypical ingredients.
-These guidelines should help you sort things out:
+Besides wondering, “Can I put mosquito repellent on my baby?” parents also worry about using the wrong product, especially if they’re unfamiliar with the ingredients.
+To help you make the best choices for your baby, use these guidelines to determine best practices and what products to avoid when it comes to mosquito repellent for infants.

-• Review product warnings, and follow package directions exactly.
+• Review product directions and warnings, and follow package directions exactly.

-• Avoid using “extra” or “maximum-strength” formulas.
-Use the lowest concentration available.
+• Avoid “extra” or “maximum-strength” formulas.
+On babies, it’s best to use the lowest concentration available.

-• If using products with DEET, limit application on your child to once a day.
+• If using products with DEET, limit application to once per day and stick to lower percentage concentrations.

 • Do not use items that contain oil of lemon eucalyptus on children under three years old.